user1342/RUNIC/README.md

 <br>

 Welcome to RUNIC, an Android tamper detection demo!
+RUNIC is designed to serve as a parallel and introductory tool for understanding more complex tamper detection and integrity systems such as [Google Play SafetyNet](https://developer.android.com/training/safetynet) and [Huawei Safety Detect](https://developer.huawei.com/consumer/en/hms/huawei-safetydetectkit/).
+By exploring the inner workings of RUNIC, you can gain insights into the fundamental concepts and techniques employed in these advanced solutions.

+Welcome to RUNIC, an Android tamper detection demo!
 RUNIC utilizes a client/server model where the application collects device variables and sends them to a server for processing.
 The server then provides a percentage score indicating the likelihood of the device being tampered with.
 This repository is the successor to the previous tool, [Tamper](https://github.com/user1342/Tamper), and is currently in a minimal viable product (MVP) state.
 If you have any specific improvements, issues, or feature requests, please use the [issues tab](https://github.com/user1342/RUNIC/issues).

 # ➡️ Getting Started